Private Tours and Transport

 Discover the places you can visit in Wainuiomata, with the flexibility to add your own stops along the way.
 With private transport for the day, you have the freedom to explore at your own pace.

-Below are three ideas for a custom tour of the Wainuiomata wilderness.
+Below are four ideas for a custom tour of the Wainuiomata wilderness.
 You do not need to lock these in before the tour.
 They are simply suggestions to help you plan your day.
 On the day, just let your driver know where you would like to go and enjoy exploring the wild side of Wainuiomata.

-Lush Forest Behind Skerretts Creek Valley - 2024 - © wainuiomata.net
+Five Mile Loop Track - 2024 - © wainuiomata.net

 Remutaka Forest Park is one of Wellington’s most diverse natural areas, spanning from Wainuiomata to the south coast.
 It features native forest, valleys, rivers, and ridgelines, with walks from easy to challenging.
 The Orongorongo Valley is a highlight, with riverside tracks, clearings, and historic huts.